kirkrodrigues/clp/docs/src/user-guide/quick-start-cluster-setup.md

 # Cluster setup

-To setup a CLP cluster, you’ll need to:
+To setup a CLP cluster, you'll need to:

 * Download a release.
 * Choose between a single or multi-node deployment.